 - Every pet is different.
 Some pets have highly specialized needs (ie: type of environment, other pets, etc.) while others adjust easily to various environments.
 Felines typically take 2-6 weeks to begin adjusting to their new home.
 All pets have been housed in foster homes while they wait to find a home to call their very own.
 All adoptable rescue pets are up to date on shots, treated for the prevention of ear mites, fleas and worms and have been spayed/neutered.

-- Advocates 4 Animals requires a minimum adoption donation of $75.00 for cats and kittens ($150 – $250 for dog adoptions).
+- Advocates 4 Animals requires a minimum adoption donation of $75.00 for cats and kittens.
 The adoption donation assists us in rescuing and rehabilitating additional homeless pets.
-Our organization is run solely on donations and with volunteers.
+Our organization is run solely on donations.
 Without your support we could not continue our efforts!

 Please note that adopting a pet is a commitment for the duration of the pets life (cats live an average of 14-20 years).
 Please be sure you and each of your family members are fully committed to the feline adoption.
 Like people, pets are not perfect – they require love, devotion, commitment, and above all patience.
 There may be times when issues may arise such as clawing on furniture, urinating outside of the litterbox (this occurs usually when there is a health problem such as a urinary infection), allergies, new additions to the family, moving to a new location or another issue that may be frustrating as a pet owner.